• Home

 A tube of antibiotic cream (such as Neosporin) used sparingly will prevent a simple scratch from turning into a deadly infection.

 You know, the sort of infection that develops into the scary red line running up your arm.
-An ounce of prevention is worth a pound of cure.

 Survival Antibiotics

 And what’s your plan if you do develop a severe infection?
-Hope you don’t die?
-That’s a terrible plan.

-Instead, invest in a few survival antibiotics.
-They don’t weigh much so you should be able to find a small nook or cranny in your INCH Bag for these lifesavers.
+They don’t weigh much, so you should be able to find a small nook or cranny in your INCH Bag for these lifesavers.

-Misc Tools You Need In Your INCH Bag
+Misc.
+Tools You Need

 Survival Knife

-bushcraft survival knifeWhen it comes to bushcraft survival there’s no tool more universal than a high quality, full tang, carbon steel survival knife.
+bushcraft survival knifeWhen it comes to bushcraft survival, there’s no tool more universal than a high-quality, full-tang, carbon steel survival knife.

-I highly recommend investing in a good one.
 This crucial survival tool must last a very long time.
 And it will treat you well if you treat it well.

-Survival MultiTool – Pliers
+Survival Multitool – Pliers

-Being able to pinch, grab, twist, cut small objects is essential for survival.
-If you plan to reuse devices or fix items, etc. you need a good set of pliers.
+If you plan to reuse devices, fix items, etc., you need a good set of pliers.

 Gas Mask